MGreif/PCILeech_DMA_Proxy/README.md

 # PCILeech_DMA_Proxy (WIP)

-> This project reuses most of the logic coming from a DMA Cheat-Engine plugin, so credits go to the original creator of the DMA library (there are so many forks).

 PCILeech_DMA_Proxy is a DLL that can be injected into other processes to hook common Memory calls such as:
 - OpenProcess
 - CloseHandle